Tutorials & Integrations

 Production usage

 Keep the Hive API key server-side for browser-facing apps.
 Browser code should call your own backend or serverless route, then that route should call Hive with Authorization: Bearer YOUR_HIVE_API_KEY.
-Add short TTL caching for prices, protocol metadata, and discovery responses so user traffic does not burn unnecessary credits.
+Add short TTL caching for prices and protocol metadata.
+Discovery calls are free of execution credits, but caching stable catalogs still reduces latency.

 Notes